Call us today at: 905-825-4530

-I think we learned a lot this season by just having to really adapt to the circuits and the drivers’ setups.
-We tried a few things and halfway through the season I think we’d found the formula.
+We learned a lot this season by just having to really adapt to the circuits and the drivers’ setups.
+We tried a few things and halfway through the season We found a formula.
 Then it came down to the drivers.
 It’s a mental thing.
 The cars are all the same speed and specs, so it’s really mental.
 Who makes a mistake, who gives up first or who executes the strategy better than the others.

-I haven’t sat down with them yet.
+We haven’t sat down with them yet.
 Everyone is just taking a breather, a bit of a break.
-We still have a couple non-points races that we’re working on, but I would hope they do return.
+We still have a couple non-points races that we’re working on, but hope they do return.
 We have a very strong team and we’ve learned a lot and have given a lot back to the drivers.
-I think they want to continue where they left off, especially if you look at the last race where we were third and fourth and only a tenth off the top guy, so I think it proves that we were right there.
+We think they want to continue where they left off, especially if you look at the last race where we were third and fourth and only a tenth off the top guy, which proves that we were right there.
 For 2019, we’ll go in with more experience and more time.

 View this post on Instagram

 A great weekend for @jeff.kingsley and @mdimeoracing.
 They dug deep, kept the cars clean in tough conditions.
 We're thrilled to help develop young Canadian talent and the future of motorsports in Canada. #Motorsort @policaromotorsport #Porsche @porschecanada #Porsche @imsa_racing #GT3can